VWO Testing

 You cannot be your customer.
 To understand what special points about your product or service resonate best with your audience or if they have any concerns or apprehensions, conducting customer surveys can provide great insights.

 Once you know what your customers like the most about you, you can emphasize it on your page to get positive responses.
-You can combine this with heatmaps/clickmaps in your VWO app to see what interest your audience the most and redesign your page accordingly.
+You can combine this with heatmaps/clickmaps in your VWO app to see what interests your audience the most and redesign your page accordingly.

 One of our customers recently conducted a customer survey, followed by testing a radical redesign against their original page.
 The insights from the customer survey were used to design almost every element on the redesigned page along with the changes in the copy that used the same words that their customers used in the survey to define the core benefit of their service.